Radioanalytical Chemistry

 Introduction

 Radioanalytical chemistry is a field of chemistry that uses radioactivity to study the chemical and physical properties of matter.
-It is used in a variety of fields, including environmental chemistry, nuclear chemistry, and medicine.
+It finds applications in diverse fields, including environmental chemistry, nuclear chemistry, medicine, archaeology, and geology.

 Basic Concepts

-Radioactivity is the emission of radiation by an atom.
-The three main types of radiation are alpha particles, beta particles, and gamma rays.
-Alpha particles are positively charged helium nuclei, beta particles are negatively charged electrons, and gamma rays are high-energy photons.
+Radioactivity is the spontaneous emission of radiation from an unstable atomic nucleus.
+The three main types of radiation are alpha particles (positively charged helium nuclei), beta particles (negatively charged electrons or positrons), and gamma rays (high-energy photons).

-The rate at which an atom decays is called its half-life.
-The half-life is the amount of time it takes for half of the atoms in a sample to decay.
+The rate of radioactive decay is characterized by the half-life, which is the time it takes for half of the radioactive atoms in a sample to decay.

 Equipment and Techniques